ben-gauntletai/Flipsy/database.md

   videoURL: string;      // URL to video file in Storage
   thumbnailURL: string;  // URL to thumbnail image in Storage
   description: string;   // Optional video description
+  hashtags: string[];    // Array of hashtags extracted from description (stored in lowercase)
   createdAt: timestamp;  // When the video was uploaded
   updatedAt: timestamp;  // When the video was last updated
   likesCount: number;    // Number of likes